kambeena/udtgo/README.md

 For compiling udt use udt source code in udt4c and follow the instructions at http://udt.sourceforge.net/udt4/index.htm.

 All UDT functionality is ported udtgo except ability to set User-defined Congestion Control Algorithm.
-File upload examples are in examples directory.
+File upload examples are in the examples directory.

-This cgo wrapper fot UDT ((http://udt.sourceforge.net/) is available under BSD license.
+This cgo wrapper for UDT ((http://udt.sourceforge.net/) is available under BSD license.